Secret Masking / Data Scrubbing

 • All the regexes are case-insensitive.

-• To completely disable secret masking default behavior, use an EMPTY list value: LUMIGO_SECRET_MASKING_REGEX = []
+• To completely disable secret masking default behavior, use an empty list value: LUMIGO_SECRET_MASKING_REGEX = []

 • Lumigo will apply secret masking on http requests, triggered by Lambda, only in case the headers contain 'content-type': 'application/json'